Your cookie preferences

 Have you ever thought about how gas is transported around the country?
 To get gas delivered straight into most homes in Great Britain requires an incredible network of pipes criss-crossing beneath our feet.

-Pipelines around Great Britain supply gas to millions of homes, and the majority of these pipes used to be owned and operated by one organisation: National Grid.
+Pipelines around Great Britain supply gas to millions of homes, and the majority of these pipes used to be owned and operated solely by the National Grid.

-Over time, most of these pipes were sold to private companies and, eventually, new companies were allowed to enter the market to provide new pipes.
-That is where independent gas transporter networks come in.
+Over time, though, most of these pipes were sold to private companies, and eventually new companies were allowed to enter the market to provide new pipes.
+That's where independent gas transporter networks come in.

 What does it mean to have IGT gas?